land due diligence

 For obvious reasons, a property with any physical access is preferable to a completely inaccessible property.

-Examining the GIS parcel lines and satellite maps can often identify physical access.
+If no roads lead to your property, examine the GIS parcel lines and satellite maps can often identify physical access.
 Simple foot trails or ATV paths to and from a property from a public road can be a good indication of established physical access that has been used consistently for a length of time.

 11. Size, Shape, Dimensions and Location